aayush1408/Election-time/README.md

-Elections are just about to begin, check what's your favourite candidate is tweeting
+# Elections are just about to begin, check what's your favourite candidate is tweeting

-//To run
+## To run <br>

 npm i <br/>
 cd server/ <br/>
 npm i <br/>